NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/bird-occupancy-modelling/Bird_Occupancy_Modeling.md

 * occupancy varies linearly with elevation
 * detection probability varies linearly with survey effort

+Let's see if this is a better fit.

     birds_occupancy_surveycov <- occMod(
       data = birds_pao_surveycov,